MaintenanceLTU/cbm-teaching/README.md

 [FFT with examples in Python and MATLAB](fft_python_matlab.md)

 Includes:
-- how to compute DFT using the FFT
+- computation of the DFT using the FFT
-- how to scale the DFT to obtain an amplitude spectrum
+- scaling the DFT to obtain an amplitude spectrum
 - further reading about the power spectrum

 ### Power Spectral Density (PSD)